chillibits/particulate-matter-api/README.md

 The required data format can be found in our API documentation at [api.pm.chillibits.com](https://api.pm.chillibits.com/swagger-ui.html#/push/pushDataUsingPOST)

 ## Register an application
-If your the developer of an application and you want to consume data from our api, you have to contact us via [email](mailto:contact@chillibits.com?subject=Register%20application%20pmapi).
+If you're the developer of an application and you want to consume data from our API, you have to contact us via [email](mailto:contact@chillibits.com?subject=Register%20application%20pmapi).
 The registration process is as follows:

--   We'll check the code of your application to ensure, that your not using our data incorrectly or with a malicious intention.
+-   We'll check the code of your application to ensure, that you're not using our data incorrectly or with a malicious intention.
 Therefore, we only accept open source applications.
 -   After this verification, we send you a mail with all required information and ask you for required information about you / your company or your application.
 -   You answer the mail with all the required information
 -   We'll create a client record, which will have the appropriate access rights for our endpoints